mathewlowry/myhub-gpt/permanent versions/ai4communities/AI4Communities on Bluesky 2.md

 	- 2024-11-16: merged in more content from [[AI4Communities post]], given it some structure
 	- 2024-11-11: revised following [my November newsletter](https://mathewlowry.medium.com/ai4communities-bluesky-newsletter-331a25909cc5)
 - version control
-    - this is version: current
+    - this is version: 2
-    - this is the current version: [[AI4Communities on Bluesky]]
+    - this is the current version: [[AI4Communities on the ATmosphere]]
-    - here is the previous version: [[AI4Communities on Bluesky 1]]
+    - here is the previous version: [[AI4Communities on Bluesky 2]]